-Outside there will be a picnic table and fire pit for those evenings star-gazing and BBQing.
+Outside there is a picnic table and fire pit for those evenings star-gazing and BBQing.
 A hot shower and compost loo are just a few steps away, which are only shared with glampers in 3 yurts.
 More conventional loos, wash basins and showers are shared with the rest of our campers about 100 metres away.

 There is space to park one car right next to the Shepherd’s Hut.
 The accommodation feels private although you will see your fellow glampers nearby in our Tommy yurt and two hand-built yurts which are a little further away through the mature silver birch and oak trees.